Topological extension including quantum jump: Symmetry

 \section{Symmetry}

-In last section, we introduce the model and demonstrate the shape matrix both when the jumping terms are absent or presented.
-In order to know the property of a topological system, finding out its symmetry may be helpful.
-For noninteracting fermions model, it is proved that it can be sorted by the Altland-Zirnbauer (AZ) symmetry class \cite{altland1997nonstandard,kitaev2009periodic,ryu2010topologicala}, by judging the presence or absence of three basic symmetries, time-reversal symmetry (TRS), particle-hole symmetry (PHS), chiral symmetry (or sublattice symmetry), whose combinations will process a ten-fold classification
+Symmetry representation has always played a crucial role in the evolution of band theory.
+Starting with the model of noninteracting fermions, its symmetry could be sorted into one of Altland-Zirnbauer (AZ) symmetry class \cite{altland1997nonstandard,kitaev2009periodic,ryu2010topologicala}, which based on the presence or absence of three fundamental symmetries: time-reversal symmetry (TRS), particle-hole symmetry (PHS), and chiral symmetry (or sublattice symmetry).
+The various combinations of these symmetries will result in a ten-fold classification

-here $U_T,U_C,U_S$ are all unitary matrix of TRS, PHS and chiral symmetry.
-When this kind of model moving to open quantum systems, it is said that the quadratic Lindbladians and still preserve similar classification \cite{lieu2020tenfold,he2022topological}.
+here $U_T,U_C,U_S$ are unitary matrices of TRS, PHS and chiral symmetry.

+When moving to NH systems, the introduction of non-Hermiticity will significantly broaden the classification, because the equivalence between lattice symmetry and chiral symmetry in Hermitian systems may break down.
+It has been demonstrated that there are a total of 38 distinct symmetry classes in NH systems \cite{kawabataSymmetryTopologyNonHermitian2019}.
+However, even in such cases, when the Lindblad operator exhibits linearity with respect to fermions, similar tenfold symmetry classification will still perserve, owing to the physical constraints imposed by the Lindbladian spectrum \cite{lieu2020tenfold,he2022topological}.

-Precisely, by using pauli matrix, we can rewrite Eq. (\ref{eq:Ak}) as
+Precisely, based on the above considerations, by using Pauli matrices, we can rewrite Eq. (\ref{eq:Ak}) as